gilmaimon/ArduBadge/README.md

 [![arduino-library-badge](http://arduino-library-badge.gilmaimon.xyz/badge/NoWay.svg)](https://www.arduino.cc/en/guide/libraries) [![arduino-library-badge](http://arduino-library-badge.gilmaimon.xyz/badge/Not%20A%20Real%20Library.svg)](https://www.arduino.cc/en/guide/libraries)

 ## Contributing
+Contributions are welcomed!
+This section should help you get started.
 ### Dependencies
-In case you would like to run your own instance of the server, you need to first have:
+In order to have your own instance of the server, you need to first have:
 #### Software Dependencies
 - MongoDB instance
 - Node.js & NPM

-#### Node Dependencies
+#### Node.js Dependencies
 - express
 - mongoose
 - request